microsoft/msccl-tools/README.md

 MSCCLang is a high-level language for specifying collective communication algorithms in an intuitive chunk-oriented form.
 The language is available as a Python-integrated DSL.

 The language is still under development and lacks comprehensive documentation.
-For now, please refer to our [the pre-print of our upcoming paper](https://arxiv.org/pdf/2201.11840.pdf) and the examples in [examples/scclang](examples/scclang/).
+For now, please refer to [the pre-print of our upcoming paper](https://arxiv.org/pdf/2201.11840.pdf) and the examples in [examples/scclang](examples/scclang/).

 ## Synthesis